 Late penalties apply after a 5 minute grace period, and will result in a fail for that paper, please see your examination conventions for more information.

 If you have submitted your exam response late and believe you have a good reason for doing so you can let the exam board know through the Mitigating circumstances notices to examiners (MCE).
 If they accept your MCE the exam board can then decide to waive the late penalty.
 MCEs for late responses are considered separately to other types of MCE and you should submit a separate MCE to cover each late response.
-You do not need to provide a student impact statement or evidence, simply explain using the candidate statement box why your exam response was late including what you did in terms of seeking help or addressing any technical problems.
+You do not need to provide evidence, simply explain using the candidate statement box why your exam response was late including what you did in terms of seeking help or addressing any technical problems.

 Mitigating circumstances notices to examiners (MCE)

 If you believe your performance in assessment has been seriously affected by circumstances related to COVID-19 and/or serious personal circumstances such as acute serious illness, chronic illness (including mental health conditions) bereavement etc. you can submit a mitigating circumstances notice to your examiners (MCE) either directly or via your college or your department if you are a non-matriculated student.